This page discusses how comments are managed on this site.

 Immediately before the Reply text box is an option to be notified of follow-up comments.
 You can choose to be notified of all comments or just those responding to your comments.

 If you suddenly cannot get access to the site at all, chances are that you have been inadvertently locked out.
 There are a number of reasons this can happen – blame it on an over-zealous anti-spammer/hacker program.
 If this happens, you can wait a couple of months to be automatically unblocked or contact me and I will unblock you.

 Occasionally, your comment will be accepted but not published.
 Generally I can and will manually authorize your comment.
 The symptom of this is a delay in becoming visible.
 The most common reason for this is that you included more than one link (URL) but there are other less obvious reasons.

 One of the tools used to stop spam on comments is the ReCaptcha service provided by Google.
 Most users will see a checkbox that you check to continue.
-If you are considered of moderate or poor reputation, you’ll get a collection of images to match.
+If you are considered of moderate or poor reputation (perhaps just on one occasion), you’ll get a collection of images to match.
 If you have a problem passing the test, be aware of the following;

 - Make sure your browser is up to date – old browsers will more likely have a problem.
 Chrome, Firefox, Edge, Safari, etc are all OK – just be sure to have the latest version, or at least a recent version.
 If you are using Internet Explorer, be sure you are not using compatibility mode.

 - Do not disable cookies – if you have banned cookies or have recently cleared them, your “reputation” may be questioned.
 If you don’t know what cookies are, it’s 99.9% likely these are enabled.

 - Your email address is irrelevant